Skip to Main Content

 1. Call the insurance company: Contact the insurance company or your agent and let them know that the policyholder has passed away and that you would like to cancel their policy.
 If you are also insured on the policy, they may ask if you want to keep the policy and become the primary policyholder.

-2. Provide documentation: The insurance company will probably ask to see documentation verifying the policyholder’s death, like a death certificate or an executor of estate form.
+2. Provide documentation: The insurance company will likely ask to see documentation verifying the policyholder’s death, like a death certificate or an executor of estate form.
 If you have to provide any other forms, the insurance company will explain what they need.

 3. Wait for confirmation: Typically, an insurance company can formally cancel the policy within one day.
 The last step is to wait for the cancellation confirmation.
-You may also receive some compensation from the insurance company if the monthly, semi-annual or annual premium has already been paid.
+You may also receive some reimbursement from the insurance company if the monthly, semi-annual or annual premium has already been paid.

 Closing a car insurance policy for someone other than a spouse